TBroTeam/Tutorial/docs/tutorial.rst

     ...

+It is important that the name column in ``database_files`` matches the base filename of the blast database in the zip file.

 The ``availability_filter`` column is very important it specifies for which organism and release the database is visible in the TBro interface.
 The form is ``{organism_id}_{release}``.